Windings of prime geodesics: Discussion of Results and Structure of the Paper

 We recall that by our previous discussion of Rademacher symbols, this situation arises for example when $\G$ is genus 0, maximal arithmetic, or a congruence subgroup of the modular group.
-In particular the assumption in \thmref{Thm1c} is satisfied for all $\G\in\mathcal{G}$.
-The fact that the winding number \eqref{good-winding} is defined relative to a holomorphic form is of particular importance.
-It provides us access to the spectral theory of automorphic forms; see \propref{prop:base ef}.
+In particular the assumption in Theorem \ref{Thm1c} is satisfied for all $\G\in\mathcal{G}$.
+The fact that the winding number \eqref{good-winding} is defined relative to a {\em holomorphic} form is of particular importance.
+It provides access to the spectral theory of automorphic forms; see Proposition \ref{prop:base ef}.